yuraiqo/hash-table-c/README.md

 # hash-table-c
-hash table implementation in c
+hash table implementation in c using linear probing